adhamyeah/Image-and-Webcam-to-ASCII/Image to ASCII/Image to ASCII Guide.md

 4. Run the code and you will be displayed 2 images, your original image and a black and white version.
 Just close them if you'd like
 5. Open the project file location and a new text file named ascii will be added where you can open it and view your ASCII image

-## Dependancies
+## Dependencies

-You will need to have the public library OpenCV installed on your machine for this program to work. an installation guide is provided on the README txt file
+You will need to have the public library OpenCV installed on your machine for this program to work. an installation guide is provided on the README.md file

 ## Extra info